alexch/codelikethis/public/lessons/oo/oo_js.md

 # References and Instances

 * Imagine computer memory with two compartments: *references* and *instances*
-  * also known as "the stack" (or "the scope") and "the heap"
+  * also known as "the scope" and "the heap"
   * also known as "pointers" and "values"
 * References include *parameters* and *local variables*
 * Instances contain the "real" data